Click here to Skip to main content

 How to configure Visual Studio

-That’s it.
+That’s it!
 What I do is simply allocate a console using the winapi and then invoke (through reflection) the proper protected methods in your service class.

-Source code for the helper class:
+The source code for the helper class is as follows:

 public static class WindowsServiceHelper